Course Description - Diploma of Technical Accounting

 This course examines the definition of economics, the factors of production, demand and supply, determining prices, consumption and investment, government spending, national income and national output, wages, unemployment and inflation, as well as monetary and financial policies.

-• 5111061: Principles of Financial Mgmt.
-[3 Credit Hours]
+• 5111061: Fundamentals of Financial Management [3 Credit Hours]

 • 99991051: Physical Activity [1 Credit Hours]